Logo

 2. Recruiting to Hire a Developer for a Project

-Bringing in a software developer is far more like asking a rocket scientist to get you to the moon for the first time versus a plumber fixing noisy pipes in your building.
+Bringing in a software developer is far more like asking a rocket scientist to get you to the moon for the first time than a plumber to fix noisy pipes in your building.

-They come in, oftentimes with little to work with except an idea and an expectation, and then they have to use their own knowledge and tools to make the unknown happen in a seamless fashion.
-That leaves a lot of room for error, surprises and a result different than what was expected.
+They come in, often with little to work with except an idea and an expectation, and then they have to use their own knowledge and tools to make the unknown happen seamlessly.
+That leaves a lot of room for error, surprises, and a result that is different from what was expected.

-Because of this common trend, it helps to have a good idea how the software building process actually works before hiring a programmer.
+Because of this common trend, it helps to have a good idea of how the software-building process actually works before hiring a programmer.
 While it’s not necessary to actually know programming and its intricacies, understanding what to expect of a programmer and what kind of schedule to work on makes a big difference.

 This makes the job easier for the developer to understand as a freelance resource, and you will likely see the deliverables match your expectations a lot better.